 Single or additional conditions of use or access may apply in specific scenarios and in such cases are additionally indicated within this document.

-By using Canadian Association of Wilderness Medicine, Users confirm to meet the following requirements:
+By using Doctor It, Users confirm to meet the following requirements:

-To use the Service Users may register or create a User account, providing all required data or information in a complete and truthful manner.
+To use the Service Users must register or create a User account, providing all required data or information in a complete and truthful manner.

 Users are responsible for keeping their login credentials confidential and safe.
-For this reason, Users are also required to choose passwords that meet the highest standards of strength permitted by Canadian Association of Wilderness Medicine.
+For this reason, Users are also required to choose passwords that meet the highest standards of strength permitted by Doctor It.

 By registering, Users agree to be fully responsible for all activities that occur under their username and password.